 Each year, Kevin Bachler, Camp Director, FIDE Master, FIDE Trainer, US Chess Life Master, US Chess Professional Chess Coach – brings the best available instructors to Caveman Chess Camp.

-2018 Instructors include: Grandmasters Gregory Kaidanov, Alex Yermolinsky, Yury Shulman, Alexander Goldin, Dmitry Gurevich, WGM Camilla Baginskaite, FM/FT Kevin Bachler.
+2018 Instructors included: Grandmasters Gregory Kaidanov, Alex Yermolinsky, Yury Shulman, Alexander Goldin, Dmitry Gurevich, WGM Camilla Baginskaite, FM/FT Kevin Bachler.
 Every camper will have an opportunity for GM instruction.
 We are currently finalizing 2019 instructors.

 Kaufman Dining Hall (https://www.northcentralcollege.edu/multimedia/2016/08/11/kaufman-dining-hall)